dariusmilea/python3_dev_interview_cheatsheet/python3_core_interview.md

 ### 1.1 Truth Value Testing

 By default an object is True unless `__bool__()` method returns False or `__len__()` returns 0.
-What objects are coonsidered false:
+What objects are considered false:

 * `None` and `False`
 * 0 of any numeric type: `0`, `0.0`, `0j`, `Decimal(0)`